 Full mani/pedi nail appointments are always amazing, but when the budget doesn’t allow for that, just picking up a new color you like and having fresh nails can make you feel like a million bucks.

-5. Go walk through your favorite store
+5. Walk through your favorite store

 Wandering through stores by myself is one of my favorite things to do.
-Walking around and seeing what kinds of things are for sale is something that I’ve missed in my new normal of mad dashes in and out with two toddlers.
+Walking around and seeing what kinds of things are for sale is something that I’ve missed in my new routine of mad dashes in and out with two toddlers.
 Hello Target, my old friend!

 6. Take a bubble bath

 Grab a new bubble bath, bath salts, bath bombs, or whatever kind of bath things you can use to have on hand for the evenings when a relaxing hot bath just sounds amazing.
 To go along with this, a new body wash scent or lotion is a nice pick-me-up when you’re getting tired of what you have.

 7. Turn on your favorite TV show